Chinmayee770/bob_hackathon/README.md

 - **Streamline Input and Storage Process:** Simplify data submission for customers and ensure secure storage, leveraging OCR, form recognition, and cloud-based solutions.
 This reduces the burden on bankers for data handling and enhances operational efficiency also enhances customer engagement and convinience .

 ---
 ## Prerequisites for understanding the project

 ## (Various considerations in project)
 **THERE ARE 2 TYPES OF LOANS , BUSINESS LOANS AND PERSONAL LOANS WHICH WE ARE CONSIDERING FOR THIS PROJECT**
-### 1.Loan Approvals
 ## A) Business Loans Considerations
 The parameters for giving business loans are very different from personal loans.
 The parameters considered include:

- Income tax returns
+- Income tax returns :
- Audited balance sheets:
+- Audited balance sheets:
   - [Audited Sheet example pdf](https://www.moneycontrol.com/financials/tatamotors/balance-sheetVI/TM03)
   - [Audited Sheet inputs/parameters considered](https://drive.google.com/file/d/1voKSi_i6FulvfVyE1tcm8e6QSYBsdD8b/view?usp=sharing)